Last Updated on 17 January 2026 by Cycloscope

 Once you get over Albania’s image problem, you’ll wonder why it took you so long to visit.
 Albania has some of the most beautiful beaches and landscapes in all of Europe.

-The food is delicious, fresh, and always affordable, and has a lot in common with the food of its neighbor to the south, Greece.
-It’s not very touristy yet, but it’s easy enough to get around with plenty of hotels and hostels and restaurants catering to intrepid visitors.
+The food is delicious, fresh, and always affordable, and it has a lot in common with the food of its neighbor to the south, Greece.
+It’s not very touristy yet, but it’s easy enough to get around with plenty of hotels and hostels, and restaurants catering to intrepid visitors.

-To stay safe in Albania, use normal precautions like not drinking to excess, watching when crossing the road (Albanian drivers are crazy!), and keeping an eye on your belongings.
+To stay safe in Albania, use common sense: don’t drink to excess, watch for traffic when crossing the road (Albanian drivers are crazy!), and keep an eye on your belongings.

 Romania